72nd Air Base Wing: Strategic Air Command

 Starting in 1960, one third of the wing's aircraft were maintained on fifteen minute alert, fully fueled, armed and ready for combat to reduce vulnerability to a Soviet missile strike.
 This was increased to half the wing's aircraft in 1962.

 Soon after detection of Soviet missiles in Cuba, on 20 October, the wing was directed to put two additional planes on alert.
 On 22 October 1/8 of SAC B-52s had been placed on airborne alert.
 Additional KC-135s were placed on alert to replace KC-135s devoted to maintaining the B-52 bomber force on airborne alert.
 On 24 October SAC went to DEFCON 2, placing all the wing's aircraft on alert.
 On 21 November SAC returned to normal airborne alert posture.
 The same day, SAC went to DEFCON 3 and on 27 November SAC returned to the wing normal alert posture.
 The wing continued to stand nuclear alert until shortly before inactivating in June 1971.
 The 915th Air Refueling Squadron inactivated with the wing and its personnel and planes were assigned to other units.
 While the 60th Bombardment Squadron's resources were also dispersed, the squadron moved on paper to Anderson Air Force Base, Guam, where it would resume operating B-52s.

 Air Force Commanders' Conferences

 In addition to its combat mission the wing hosted the annual United States Air Force Commander's Conferences, code named Corona South.
 While these began on an irregular basis in 1955, by the 1960s, they had been a regular annual event at Ramey.
 They continued until the wing was inactivated.
 Military Airlift Command continued them until Ramey closed and they were transferred to Homestead Air Force Base, Florida.

 Air base support

 In January 1984, the 72nd Reconnaissance Group and the 72nd Bombardment Wing were consolidated into a single unit.
 The consolidated unit was redesignated the 72nd Air Base Wing and activated at Tinker Air Force Base, Oklahoma on 1 October 1994.
 The wing replaced the 654th Air Base Group, which had served as the host for Tinker since 1953 under various designations.
+(Note: The group had been organized on 1 August 1953 as the 2854th Air Base Wing.
+It was downgraded to group status on 16 October 1964.
+When the Air Force eliminated Major Command Controlled units (4 digit), it became the 654th Support Group on 1 October 1992, then the 654th Air Base Group a year later.
+See Mueller, p.
+545 (designations through September 1982).)